12 Flexible Jobs Paying $20 an Hour Without a Degree

 Odd Jobs

-There are some odd jobs that can make side money like cleaning gutters and fixing cabinet doors.
+There are plenty of odd jobs that pay good money if you’re willing to do the tasks others avoid.
 Odd jobs are underrated and often underpriced.

 People will pay $20, $30, even $50 an hour for things they don’t want to do, like hauling junk, setting up IKEA furniture, or cleaning out garages.
 Put up a listing on TaskRabbit or Craigslist and start local.